In this chapter, let’s discuss what you should do when not having a client training session.

 You can do this using a simple spreadsheet.

-Keep the client’s details, how you sourced their details (for example a referral), the last time you contacted them as well as the number of contact attempts.
+Keep the client’s details, how you sourced their details (for example, a referral), the last time you contacted them, and the number of contact attempts.

-There is nothing wrong with contacting them on multiple occasions, especially if they don’t say “don’t contact me again” but rather “let me think about it a little more”.
+There is nothing wrong with contacting them multiple times, especially if they don’t say “don’t contact me again” but rather “let me think about it a little more.”

-Tracking potential clients is something you simply cannot ignore as a personal trainer.
+Tracking potential clients is something you cannot ignore as a personal trainer.

-That’s especially true if you are not working in a large commercial gym but as a freelance trainer.
+That’s especially true if you work not in a large commercial gym but as a freelance trainer.

 If you want to grow your business, you need to master it.

-As far as tracking potential clients go, it’s something that I cover in my marketing, sales, and business course in detail.
+As far as tracking potential clients go, I cover it in detail in my marketing, sales, and business course.

-Once you have systems in place that help you to remain organized, it’s not a time to sit back on your laurels.
+Once you have systems that help you remain organized, it’s not a time to sit back on your laurels.

 That’s because, no matter how well you have planned these systems, nothing is ever perfect.

-That’s why, from time to time, you should set aside a period of evaluation.
+That’s why, occasionally, you should set aside an evaluation period.

 This can be applied to everything you do.
 But for now, I want to focus more on the organizational side of things.